norrid/DAEClean/README.md

 Adds a button to UI menu (Press 'N')

+A full tutorial on importing a .dae file export SketchUp into Blender can be found at https://dndrawings.com/blog/

 Install:
 1. Navigate to File->User Preferences->Add-ons
 2. Click "Install Add-on From File"